 Dane County Parks and the Foundation for Dane County Parks are partnering with local organizations to develop system-wide improvements to enhance fishing and boating access for all ages and abilities.
 More information about the program is available on the Accessible Fishing & Boating Improvements webpage.

 The designated facility for fishing tournaments and other lake events is Shelter Area #2 at William G. Lunney Lake Farm County Park.
-Starting in 2020, priority is being given for Special Events including water-related events (such as fishing tournaments) to use this facility.
-Shelter #2 has improvements designed to support water-related events including accessible water access, a large mooring pier, water and electrical hookups.
+This facility has improvements designed to support water-related events including accessible water access, a large mooring pier, water and electrical hookups.
+Keep in mind while this facility has additional amenities for fishing tournaments, it is also available for general rentals.

 Enjoy this popular activity on the Yahara chain of lakes.
 Visit our Ice Fishing webpage for more information.